LynneMcGrail/take-a-hike/README.md

 ## Landing Page
 * The landing page image chosen gives the user instant association that the club is about hiking, and with added zoom animation, immediately grabs their attention to the site.
-* The image and text gives the user instant recognition as to what the club and site is about.
+* The image and text gives the user instant recognition as to what the club and site is about.<br>
 <img src="assets/readme docs/testing:landing-page-readme.png" width=400>